 Nieman is a Phi Beta Kappa graduate of Drake University.
 He earned his doctorate at Rice University.

-Nocciolino, winner of multiple Tony Awards, serves as president and CEO of NAC Entertainment Ltd. The entertainment and theatrical company, based and founded in Binghamton, specializes in the presentation of National Touring Broadway shows in New York (Buffalo, Rochester, Syracuse, Binghamton, Elmira, Utica, Albany) and Pennsylvania (Scranton and Erie).
+Tony Award winner Nocciolino serves as president and CEO of NAC Entertainment Ltd., a company based and founded in Binghamton.
+The entertainment and theatrical company specializes in the presentation of National Touring Broadway shows in New York (Buffalo, Rochester, Syracuse, Binghamton, Elmira, Utica, Albany) and Pennsylvania (Scranton and Erie).

-In addition to directing the Broadway subscription seasons in these cities, Nocciolino is also responsible for producing and co-producing Broadway shows on Broadway and national touring shows across the country.
+In addition to directing the Broadway subscription seasons in these cities, Nocciolino also produces and co-produces Broadway shows on Broadway and national touring shows across the country.

 Nocciolino has been a Tony Award voting member since 1982.
-He serves as co-chair of the Intra-Industry/Road Presenters Committee and vice chair of the road of The Broadway League (the national trade association for the Broadway industry).
-He is a founding member and chair of the National Touring Theatre Council and a founding member and past president of the Independent Presenters Network.
+He serves as co-chair of the Intra-Industry/Road Presenters Committee and as vice chair of the road of The Broadway League (the national trade association for the Broadway industry).
+He is a founding member and chair of the National Touring Theatre Council and a founding member and past president of the Independent Presenters Network (IPN).

 James W. Orband ’81

 Orband has been managing partner of Hinman, Howard & Kattell LLP since 1999.
 His practice focuses on banking, construction, corporate law and estate planning.
 He is admitted to practice law in New York, Pennsylvania, Florida, the District of Columbia and United States Tax Court.
 Orband is also a principal, director and corporate secretary of SureScan Corp., which develops explosive-detection technology, including baggage screening systems, for the homeland security marketplace.